jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 ### Examples

+{% prism bash %}
-	chmod u+x file  # grants the current user execute permission for the file

-    chmod go-wx file #withdraws write and execute permissions from the group and others

-    chmod a=rw file  #assigns read and write permissions for all users
+chmod u+x file  # grants the current user execute permission for the file chmod go-wx file # withdraws write and execute permissions from the group and others chmod a=rw file  # assigns read and write permissions for all users
+{% endprism %}

 Remember the output we showed previously using "ls -l"?
 The 3rd and 4th columns are shown below:

+{% prism bash %}
 wei2912 weigrp
+{% endprism %}

 This section means this belongs to user **wei2912** of group **weigrp**.
 To change this, [chown](/commands/Chmod&Chown.html#chown) is used.
 This will be covered later.